jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/1_Curv_Theory.typ

 The relationship between internal pressure and structural response showed distinct patterns: while both media demonstrated similar increases in maximum bending moment with pressure elevation, their curvature responses differed markedly.
 A simplified conceptual model was proposed to explain these experimental observations.
 The model suggests that in water-filled pipes, the confined liquid acts as an integral part of the structural system.
 Under pressure, water particles maintain relatively fixed positions, enabling effective load transfer and redistribution across the pipe's inner surface.
 In contrast, gases maintain greater particle spacing even under compression, requiring higher pressures to achieve similar structural effects.

 The investigation also highlighted important implications for current testing standards, particularly regarding the use of substitute fill media in certification procedures.
 Statistical methods were proposed for quantifying the relationships between different fill media, which could provide valuable insights for future testing protocols.
-These findings underscore the importance of considering fill medium effects in structural design and testing, especially for applications involving pressurized vessels under external loading conditions as it is the case for #glspl("swith").
+These findings underscore the importance of considering fill medium effects in structural design and testing, especially for applications involving pressurized vessels under external loading conditions, as is the case for #glspl("swith").
 ])